-The purpose of this Project is to produce a ALIGN Planning agrees to provide the City of guiding document for future planning efforts in Downtown Milwaukie.
+The purpose of this Project is to produce a guiding document for future planning efforts in Downtown Milwaukie.
 The Final Report will be based on results of extensive community engagement efforts, representing a broad spectrum of Milwaukie leaders, citizens and business owners' common values and goals for Downtown Milwaukie.
 The Final Report will synthesize Milwaukie community values and analyze the alignment with existing plans and policies.
 Recommendations will suggest steps forward, as part of efforts towards a larger update of the downtown plan and implementing polices.

-ALIGN Planning Responsibilities
+2 ALIGN Planning Responsibilities